var-bin/terminalForCoder__WSD/tmux/README.md

-# tmux - how to
+# tmux - how to use it

 ### Installation
 Open your favourite terminal and type `sudo apt-get install tmux`

 ### Run
-In your favourite terminal type `tmux`
+Type `tmux` in your favourite terminal

 ### Hot keys
 [follow this link](./hotkey.md)